bparanj/crystal/programming/javascript/nuxt/protected-pages.md

 1. **Token Storage**:
    - When the user is authenticated via the Supabase Magic Link and the callback in your frontend extracts user details, it should also receive an authentication token (from your Rails backend) indicating the user's logged-in state.
-   - Store this token securely in the client's browser, typically in `localStorage`, `sessionStorage`, or using a client-side state management library like Vuex.
+   - Store this token securely in the client's browser,  in `localStorage`, `sessionStorage`, or using a client-side state management library like Vuex.

 2. **Middleware for Authenticated Routes**:
    - In Nuxt.js, you can use middleware to protect routes that require authentication.